hazelcast/hazelcast-cpp-client/README.md

     clientConfig.getNetworkConfig().addAddress(Address("10.1.1.22", 5703));
 ```

-The provided list is shuffled and tried in random order.
-If no address is provided `127.0.0.1:5701` is tried by default.
+The provided list is shuffled and tried in a random order.
+If no address is added to the `ClientNetworConfig`, then `127.0.0.1:5701` is tried by default.

 ## 5.2.
 Setting Smart Routing